jamesscottbrown/parametric-sbolv/README.md

 ## Parametric Glyph Format

-The idea of [Paramatric SVG](https://github.com/projectshaped/parametric-svg/tree/master/packages/element) is to supplement existing attributes of SVG elements (e.g., `x`), which have specific numerical values, with new attributes that are in a different namespace (e.g., `parametric: x`) and have values that can be arithmetic expressions including parameters.
+The idea of [Parametric SVG](https://github.com/projectshaped/parametric-svg/tree/master/packages/element) is to supplement existing attributes of SVG elements (e.g., `x`), which have specific numerical values, with new attributes that are in a different namespace (e.g., `parametric: x`) and have values that can be arithmetic expressions including parameters.
 Tool that do not know about Paramateric SVG will ignore these additional attributes and render using the conventional SVG attributes.
 However, specialised tools can allow a user to set parameters and update the conventional SVG attributes by evaluating the expression in their parametric equivalent.